About the Funds

 Fund Activities to Date

 Neither Fund solicited proposals until 2004 by which time Fund investments had earned sufficient interest to support projects.
-Between 2004 and 2014, total Fund project expenditures have been $55.9M US, in support of 798 projects.Interactive Project Locations Map
+Between 2004 and 2020, total Fund project grants awarded have been $100.98M US, in support of 1,387 projects.Interactive Project Locations Map